patrickbwarren/transam-triton/README.md

 Comments can be included at any point: they are delimited by `#...#` and can span multiple lines.

-Variables can be defined at any time with the syntax `VAR=<val>` where the value is represented a 16-bit word.
+Variables represented by 16-bit words can be defined at any time with the syntax `VAR=<val>` where `<val>` is hexadecimal.
 These can be used to define monitor entry points for example.
 Decimal values in the range 0 to 65535 can be assigned using the `%` notation above.
 Additionally a label of the form `LABEL:` introduces a variable of the same name and assigns it to the value of the address counter for the next byte to be emitted.
 Variables can be re-used and always take the latest assigned value.
 This means that there can be multiple instances of `LOOP:` for example, for local loops.

 The value of a variable can be inserted into the stream at any point by referencing the variable with an `!` character.
-The value appears as a little-endian 16-bit word represented by a pair of bytes.
+The value is exported as a 16-bit word in little-endian order (low byte first followed by high byte).
 For example if `GETADR=020B` then `!GETADR` would generate 0x0B followed by 0x02.
 The low and high bytes of the word can be individually accessed by appending `.L` and `.H` to the variable name.
 Thus `!GETADR.L` would generate 0x0B and `!GETADR.H` would generate 0x02.

 A special variable `ORG` can be used to (re)set the address counter.
 Typically one would use this to set the origin of the compiled code to